One of the quieter heartlands, Hougang is home to a historic park, craft beer pubs and an IG-worthy architectural gem.

 Nectars & Vine, 752 Upper Serangoon Road, Singapore 534623

-Tachinomiya
+13. Tachinomiya

 Tucked away in Kovan, this izakaya bar offers a range of premium sakes for you to choose from.
 Alternatively, you can opt for Japanese beers, a bang-for-your-buck choice.
 Feeling peckish?
 Dig into the donburi bowl or curry bento set alongside yakitori and gyozas.
 It’s open till 2am on Saturdays, so expect to kanpai all night long!

-Tachinomiya, #01-285, Block 211 Hougang Street 21, Singapore 530211
+Tachinomiya, #01-285, 211 Hougang Street 21, Singapore 530211

-Guide to Hougang: Explore
+Guide to Hougang: Things to do

-Kampong Lorong Buangkok
+14. Kampong Lorong Buangkok

 If you’ve ever wanted to go back in time to Singapore’s former provincial life, Kampong Lorong Buangkok is the best place to do that.
 Located off Sengkang East Avenue, the rural site has been around since 1956 and is currently the last surviving village on Singapore’s main island.
 At this tranquil throwback to the past, life seems to come to a standstill.
 Take note, though: The place still houses over 20 families, so do your best to leave it undisturbed.
-Redevelopment is in the works, but plans won’t be put into place for a few decades.
+Redevelopment is in the works, but plans won’t be put into place for years.

 Kampong Lorong Buangkok, 7 Lorong Buangkok, Singapore 547557

-Punggol Park
+15. Punggol Park

 Interestingly enough, Punggol Park is actually located right smack in the heart of Hougang.
 What was once a hotspot at the now-defunct Wild Oats bar is currently a serene space for fitness lovers.
 Take a stroll around the five-hectare lake during the golden hour or cycle through the lush greenery.